Let's Talk Month

 Every October, Fact Forward participates in Let’s Talk Month, a public awareness campaign founded by Advocates for Youth that encourages open communication between young people and their parents or other trusted adults.

 Believe it or not, teens want to hear from their parents regarding love, sex, and relationships.
 Starting age-appropriate conversations early and continuing into early adulthood will help young people make smarter decisions regarding their sexual health.

-Fact Forward is offering sponsorships to organizations around the state to support awareness and outreach activities during Let’s Talk Month - October 2020.
+Fact Forward is excited to once again offer sponsorships to organizations around the state that support awareness and outreach activities during Let’s Talk Month - October 2021.

 Community Sponsorships support innovative events to engage your community by empowering parents and other trusted adults to help young people to make healthy decisions.
 This is accomplished through providing resources to parents, and/or educating community leaders about the importance of quality evidence-based approaches to teen pregnancy prevention.
-This year may look a little different for everyone, so find details and FAQs by clicking the button below.
+Applications for funding are due August 13, 2021!

 Ready to talk?